-Since then, the attacking midfielder has grown into one of the team’s most important players, orchestrating much of Roma’s play this season in particular, in which he has already reached double figures for assists.
+Since then, the attacking midfielder has grown into one of the team’s most important players, orchestrating much of Roma’s play with goals and assists.

 Letting Pellegrini go would have proven a big regret for Roma given the way he has developed since, so they should be grateful they were able to negotiate his return to the club – ready to watch him blossom into a key first team figure.

 He eventually became club captain in 2021 and lifted the Europa Conference League trophy in 2022.